isaac-lal/isaac-lal/README.md

 **`Web Developer`**

-<h4>I'm striving to become a Full-Stack Web Developer by learning about the front-end and back-end of a website.
-This involves learning about the design and functionality of the user experience for the front-end aspect, then transitioning to learning about the server-side process of managing data.</h4>
+<h4>I'm learning about the technologies used to build beautiful, stunning, and responsive websites to show to others.
+I currently specialize in front-end visual aspects of the website, and I am continuing to learn more tools to master my understanding in the art of designing a website.</h4>

 ---